andyx227/SeQRcast/README.md

 # SeQRcast Documentation

+**This is the prototype of the Seqrcast iOS app, created for a computer security course at UC Davis.**

+**Of course, this is NOT the code of the offical app!
+The official app is currently released for public beta test on Apple TestFlight: https://testflight.apple.com/join/341lNcDU**.
+See you there!

 ## Making QR codes more secure.

 Team Ground Zero: Tony Woo, Andy Xue, Noshin Kamal, Manpreet Kang